Russia's war on Ukraine latest: Spying charge; Finland closer to NATO | Politics

 The parliaments of all NATO members must ratify newcomers. * Japan banned Russia-bound exports of steel, aluminium and aircraft including drones in its latest sanction against Moscow's invasion of Ukraine, the trade ministry said.

-* The U.S. said it imposed sanctions on a Slovakian man for trying to arrange the sale of over two dozen types of North Korean weapons and munitions to Russia to help it replace military equipment lost in the war. * The United States has new information that Russia is actively seeking to acquire additional weapons from North Korea in exchange for food aid, the White House said.
+* The United States has new information that Russia is actively seeking to acquire additional weapons from North Korea in exchange for food aid, the White House said.
+BATTLEFIELD

-BATTLEFIELD * At least six Russian missiles hit the eastern Ukrainian city of Kharkiv late on Thursday, and officials are gathering details about damage and casualties, the regional governor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)